Physicslibrary/ARKit-Stereoscope/README.md

    Beside using it to view 3D models with tracking, it can also be used, in a browser (no ARKit needed), to view stereoscopic images on [Library of Congress](http://www.loc.gov/pictures/collection/stereo/) or [New York Public Library](https://stereo.nypl.org/).

    For more current images, try [London Stereoscopic Company Ltd](https://www.londonstereo.com/3-D-gallery1.html).

-   Typing "stereograph" or "stereoscope" in Google Images gives more examples.

-# Software

-1. Apple Swift Playgrounds (2.2) from iOS App Store.
-Swift Playgrounds lets kids program their iPad directly to experiment with ARKit and Scenekit.
-2. Apple Safari for making 3D OBJ files from NASA Moon Trek
-3. Apple Files app from iOS App Store to store and unzip files for Swift Playgrounds to read (not required if already have own file manager app to unzip and organize files)

 <img src="owl-viewer.jpg" width="640">

 It is advisable to get a protective silicon case for the iPad to minimize the stereoscope sliding on the screen.
 The stereoscopic viewer is held in place by the user to allow switching between viewing and programming Swift.
 "Portrait Orientation Lock" is on as this should be the most comfortable position to hold the iPad with the viewer.

+# Software

+Apple Swift Playgrounds (2.2) from iOS App Store.
+Swift Playgrounds lets kids program their iPad directly to experiment with ARKit and Scenekit.

 # Installation